agents¶

 Browser Automation¶

 agents browser install-tech prepares browser automation tooling.
-The default is the direct agent-browser CLI and Vercel skill.
-The direct MCP entries use explicit StackOps profile directories under ~/data/browsers-profiles/mcp/...; CDP and extension MCP entries are cataloged too, and must be paired with browsers launched from StackOps custom profiles.
+The default is the direct agent-browser CLI and Vercel skill. --which accepts agent-browser, playwright-cli, chrome-devtools-mcp, or playwright-mcp. playwright-cli installs the official Playwright agent CLI and skills.
+The MCP entries write StackOps guide/config files under ~/code/agents/browser/mcp/...; CDP and extension MCP entries are cataloged too, and must be paired with browsers launched from StackOps custom profiles.

 agents browser install-tech